Testing Advice

 All testing needs to be wrapped up with the November test date in the student’s senior year in order to have results submitted to colleges in time for admission decisions.

-ACT Inc. has a deal with the state of North Carolina (and several others) where the state covers the cost of one ACT test for all juniors.
+ACT Inc. has a deal with the state of North Carolina (and several other states) where tax dollars cover the cost of one ACT test for all juniors.

 We administer the ACT each year at no cost to the students.